 Often the only sign of a problem is when the water from this tell tale stops flowing – it’s important to monitor it all the time the engine is in use, even though it’s not normally in your line of sight.
 For this reason modern large and sophisticated engines are provided with a temperature gauge on the dashboard.
 Sometimes the tell tale can become clogged by salt crystals – if the flow stops or is weak the end of a paper clip poked into the hole may clear the obstruction.

-Generally cooling system problems stem from a lack of basic maintenance – the impeller should be changed annually and engines used in salt water should be regularly flushed through with fresh water to ensure corrosion and scaling is kept to a minimum.
+Generally outboard engine cooling system problems stem from a lack of basic maintenance – the impeller should be changed annually and engines used in salt water should be regularly flushed through with fresh water to ensure corrosion and scaling is kept to a minimum.
 Problems tend to stem from these two sources – failure of the impeller, or a partial blockage of the waterways by salt and calcium deposits.

-Some of the smallest motors, with no gear selector, have the water pump right in front of the prop, so the impeller is relatively easy to change.
+Some of the smallest outboard motors, with no gear selector, have the water pump right in front of the prop, so the impeller is relatively easy to change.
 However, with most it’s a more major undertaking that requires the gearbox to be split from the leg.
 For this reason, the importance of proper servicing should not be underestimated – overheating is the easiest way to kill an intrinsically robust engine.

-Larger models may be impossible to fix at sea, but generally have a limp home mode in which the motor will run at a slow speed that reduces the chances of long-term damage being inflicted through overheating.
+Larger outboards may be impossible to fix at sea, but generally have a limp home mode in which the motor will run at a slow speed that reduces the chances of long-term damage being inflicted through overheating.
 Smaller engines used as auxiliary power for a dayboat or small yacht can often be lifted onboard for repair, assuming the boat carries appropriate tools and spares.

 Start by disconnecting the gearbox linkage: remove the round plastic disc two-thirds of the way down the leg to reveal the clamp that joins the two sections of the control rods – you may need to engage reverse gear for the clamp to become visible.
 Loosen the nut just enough to allow the clamp to slide up and down.